Snack And Lunch

 Here a few tips for healthy lunchbox snacks:

-– they should be just enough to get kids through until their next meal, not a meal for itself.
+Keep it small – they should be just enough to get kids through until their next meal, not a meal for itself.

 Make it nutritional – use this opportunity to get extra nutrients into your child’s diet, such as: calcium, vitamins, minerals and fibre.